 Up to twenty percent of the Fund's net assets will be subject to the Fund's downside convexity option overlay.
-The downside convexity option overlay consists of purchasing exchange-traded and over the counter ("OTC") put options on the S&P 500 Index or an S&P 500 Index ETF.
+The downside convexity option overlay consists of purchasing exchange-traded and over the counter ("OTC") put options on the NASDAQ®-100 Index or a NASDAQ®-100 Index ETF.
 When the Fund purchases a put option, the Fund has the right, but not the obligation, to sell a stock or other asset at a specified price (strike price) within a specific time period.